Welcome to Access! We are a small group of passionate professionals dedicated to helping our clients unlock paths to growth and recovery.

 Family Addiction treatment for teens and young adults

-The staff at Access Counseling Group includes some of the best educated, most highly trained and qualified counselors and staff you’ll find anywhere.
-We provide family assisted treatment for both adults and adolescents struggling with addiction.
-Access offers a variety of services to those families wanting to get back control of their lives.
-Because addiction has a profound impact on families, we provide Family Therapy and Multi-family Groups, in addition to the Individual Therapy and groups.
+The staff at Access Counseling Group includes some of the best-educated, most highly trained, and most qualified counselors and staff you’ll find anywhere.
+We provide family-assisted treatment for adults and adolescents struggling with mental health disorders or addiction.
+Access offers services to those families wanting to regain control of their lives.
+Because mental health disorders profoundly impact families, we provide family therapy, multi-family groups, individual therapy, and group therapy.

 What to Expect at Your Initial Assessment:

-We ask that you arrive early for your assessment so you can begin with the counselor on time.
-You will have intake paperwork that needs to be complete before the clinician can see.
-We want to meet with you as soon as you arrive so if you have your paperwork complete, you will only need to sign in and do a brief questionnaire when before being seen.
+We ask for early arrival for your assessment.
+You will have intake paperwork to complete before the clinician can see you.
+We want to meet with you as soon as you arrive so if you have your paperwork complete, you will only need to sign in and do a brief questionnaire before being seen.

 I am nervous, will I have to meet with you and my family member at the same time?

-You will be called back to meet with the clinician and asked a series of questions to help us learn about you and your experiences and how you arrived at our door.
-This is how we begin to develop your plan of action to help you heal.
+You will meet with the clinician and asked a series of questions to help us learn about you and what has motivated you to seek help now.
+This is how we begin to develop a plan of action to help you heal.

 Why do I need to have my family member come to my appointment?

-Once our clinician has finished meeting with you, your family member will be asked to meet with the clinician so we can learn from your family member’s perspective what has been going on and how they have been impacted.
-Again, this is a family illness and as much as you want to think you are only hurting yourself, your family has been hurting too.
-We will provide support to your family member at this time but not the information that you have shared – that is confidential (there are very limited reasons to share confidential information, which is explained in your intake paperwork and at the time of the assessment).
+Once our clinician has met with you, your family member will meet with the clinician so we can gain their perspective and the impact they have experience.
+Again, this is a family illness, and as much as you want to think you are only hurting yourself, your family has hurt too.
+We provide support to your family member at this time but not the information you shared – that is confidential.
+(There are limited reasons to share confidential information.
+This is explained in your intake paperwork and at the time of the assessment.)

 If you are meeting with us separately, why does my family member need to be there the whole time?

-Sometimes, the things we talk about can cause feelings of sadness and reveal thoughts and feelings that you have not felt safe to share before now.
-We want to be sure that if you need immediate support, your family member is immediately available.
-This is also the first step in teaching your family member how to support you effectively without enabling you.
+Sometimes, the things we talk about can cause sadness and reveal thoughts and feelings you have not felt safe to share previously.
+We want to ensure that if immediate support is needed, your family member can be available immediately.
+This is also the first step in teaching the family member how to support you effectively without enabling you.

 Okay, then what is next?

-Then, we will meet with both you and your family member and explain the plan of action that will best meet your and your family’s needs.
-You will also be given an opportunity to ask any additional questions you may have.
+Then, we will meet with both you and your family member and explain the plan of action that will best meet you and your family’s needs.
+You will also be given an opportunity to ask any additional questions.

-I get overwhelmed meeting new people and in group settings, what if you recommend treatment that involves groups?
+I get overwhelmed meeting new people and in group settings, what if group treatment is recommended?

-Our group rooms were specifically designed so our group sizes can only hold a maximum of 10 group members at a time.
-The people in your group are kind, neat and interesting people just like you who are excited to meet you and help you meet your goals.
-Most of the people in our groups are smart, well-educated, professionals and from great families just like you who understand the need for support and privacy.
+We design our group rooms for a maximum of 10 members.
+The people in group are kind, neat and interesting people who are excited to meet others and help reach goals.
+Most people in our groups are smart, well-educated, professionals from great families who understand the need for support and privacy.
 You will find many similarities to help put you at ease.
-And, we are there to help you every step of the way!
+We are there to help you every step of the way!

 I’ve tried to get sober before, it sucks.
 How will this time be different?

-It sounds like you are only talking to adults, do you treat teens?
+It sounds like you are only talking about adults, do you treat teens?

-We treat many young adults who are still dependent on their parents and we work with teenagers.
-Dr. Little’s favorite population has been working with teens since first entered the field of Addictions more than 20 years ago.
+We treat many young adults still dependent on their parents and with teenagers.
+Dr. Little’s favorite population to work with is teens since she entered the addiction field more than 20 years ago.
 We love working with teens and would love to help you with your teenager.